totvslabs/datachallenge/README.md

 <b>TOTVS Labs - Data Science Challenge</b>

 The purpose of this challenge is to let you demonstrate the way you think and work.
-The [dataset](https://github.com/totvslabs/datachallenge/raw/master/challenge.zip) we are providing contains the orders made by customers in one of our applications.
-Here’s the description of each column:
+The [dataset](https://github.com/totvslabs/datachallenge/raw/master/challenge.zip) we are providing two tables.
+1. `orders.json` contains the orders made by customers in one of our applications between '2008-01-04' and '2018-07-08'.
+Here's the description of each column:
 * customer_code: unique id of a customer;
 * branch_id: the branch id where this order was made;
 * sales_channel: the sales channel this order was made;